HomeToursSabah

 • Biodiversity: Orangutans, Pygmy Elephants, Rainforest Birds

-• Best Season: March–October (Dry)
+• Best Season: March–October (Dry Season)

-Sabah’s story is written in the wild — in the ancient dipterocarp rainforests of Borneo, the winding Kinabatangan River, and the sacred peaks of Mount Kinabalu.
 Long before Sabah became a favorite for eco-travelers, it was home to resilient indigenous communities like the Kadazan-Dusun, Murut, and Bajau — guardians of a deep-rooted connection to nature.

-This region has long been a crossroads of biodiversity, where orangutans swing freely, pygmy elephants roam the floodplains, and hornbills call across the treetops.
 From the times of tribal trade and forest-foraged medicine to today’s conservation efforts, Sabah has always stood at the intersection of culture, nature, and adventure.

 Tourists using binoculars during a misty early morning wildlife cruise on Kinabatangan River, Sabah